Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Baltimore is 4-6-0 against the spread this season.

-- The Ravens have yet to cover the spread this season when favored by 4 points or more in five chances.
+- The Ravens have been favored by 4 points or more five times this season and have not covered the spread in any of them.

-- Baltimore's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Baltimore's games this year have gone over the point total five times in 10 opportunities (50%).

-- The Ravens average 24.7 points per game, comparable to the 22.8 per outing the Browns give up.

-- Baltimore is 3-3 against the spread and 5-1 overall this season when the team records more than 22.8 points.
+- When Baltimore records more than 22.8 points, it is 3-3 against the spread and 5-1 overall.

-- Baltimore is 3-5 against the spread and 6-2 overall when the team churns out more than 316.7 yards.
+- When Baltimore totals more than 316.7 yards, the team is 3-5 against the spread and 6-2 overall.

-- This year, the Ravens have turned the ball over 13 times, three more than the Browns' takeaways (10).
+- The Ravens have turned the ball over three more times (13 total) than the Browns have forced a turnover (10) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Browns.